pycom/pycom-libraries/lib/sqnsupgrade/README.md

 To transfer the firmware files onto the SD card you have two options:

 1. Format your SD card as with the FAT file system and then copy the files onto the card using your computer

-2. Make sure your SD card has an MBR and a single primary partition, the format it directly on the module and mount it.
-3. Transfer the firmware files onto the SD card using FTP.
-Please ensure the transfer is successful and that the file on the module has the same size as the original file.
+2. Make sure your SD card has an MBR and a single primary partition, the format it directly on the module, mount it and transfer the firmware files onto the SD card using FTP.
+Please ensure the transfer is successful and that each file on the module has the same size as the original file on your PC.

 ```python
 from machine import SD